caltechlibrary/dataset-instruction/02-large-data.md

 First we need to decide how we want to index.
-Next we create our index definition (map)  and use _dsindexer_ to index the CaltechAUTHORS collection.
-Finally we will query our index with _dsfind_ to identify records of interest. _dsfind_ can return results in several formats including plain text, JSON and CSV.
+Next we create our index definition (map)  and use _dataset indexer_ to index the CaltechAUTHORS collection.
+Finally we will query our index with _dataset find_ to identify records of interest. _dataset find_ can return results in several formats including plain text, JSON and CSV.
 First we set that we're working with CaltechAUTHORS

 ```